StudioEtrange/mambo/README.md

 # MAMBO - A docker based media stack

+A central portal for all your media services.

+* Based on organizr2
+* SSO for all service with plex authentification
+* Access level managed and centralized in organizr2
+* Highly based on traefik2 for internal routing
 * Support nvidia transcoding for plex
 * Support Let's encrypt for HTTPS certificate generation
 * Configurable through env variables or env file
-* Highly based on traefik2 for internal routing

-## REQUIREMENTS
+## Requirements

 * bash 4
 * git